limitLiu/openssl/README.md

 # libopenssl-ios
-A Pod Wrapper of OpenSSL.
+A Pod Wrapper of OpenSSL 1.1.1m.